 An advantage of Wilson's view over single-stage views like Scruton's, therefore, is that it provides a basis for accommodating a variety of photographic practices.
 However, Wilson also emphasizes that her position does not accept every claim made by photographers as true, a point she makes explicitly in her paper (Wilson 2024, 19) and is demonstrated by the fact that she views it as necessary to revise Adams's analogy because of his views on photographic aetiology.
-There is potential, then, for a tension to arise in Wilson's account when a claim is made by photography.
+There is potential, then, for a tension to arise in Wilson's account when a claim is made by photographic practice that does not fit the account's conception of photography.
 This tension is between the desire to accommodate a range of photographic practices, and the desire to maintain the theoretical principles of the multi-stage account.
 This is foregrounded, I would argue, by an increasingly popular emerging artform: videogame photography.